gemfire/gemfire-developer-website/content/blog/gemfire-apache-kafka/index.md

 ## Introduction
 Apache Kafka is a popular solution for ingesting from various data sources and into Kafka topics.
 For use cases that require key look-ups or querying, traversing the topic for specific keys or devising a strategy for partitioning can be done.
 However, Kafka also provides the capability to sink, or offload, the data to other systems via Kafka Connect.
 The [geode-kafka-connector](https://github.com/apache/geode-kafka-connector) implements the Kafka Connect APIs and allows data to be pushed into GemFire, where key look-ups and querying are better suited.

-[GemFire](https://tanzu.vmware.com/gemfire/) is a consistent, low latency in memory data store.
+[GemFire](https://www.vmware.com/products/gemfire.html) is a consistent, low latency in memory data store.
 For use cases where we want fast, consistent key look-ups, sinking data to GemFire makes a lot of sense.
 GemFire also allows secondary indexes to be built on the data, to be used by queries.
 The geode-kafka-connector provides a [JsonPdxConverter](https://github.com/apache/geode-kafka-connector/blob/d6651f1ed78c09a533f478ded239a52cd2ffaca3/src/main/java/org/apache/gemfire/kafka/converter/JsonPdxConverter.java#L27) that we will be using.
-This allows JSON objects to be converted into PDX ([Portable Data eXchange, an GemFire serialization format](https://tanzu.vmware.com/gemfire/docs/guide/111/developing/data_serialization/gemfire_pdx_serialization.html)), so that we can query any field and drill down into nested JSON Objects.
+This allows JSON objects to be converted into PDX ([Portable Data eXchange, a GemFire serialization format](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/developing-data_serialization-gemfire_pdx_serialization.html)), so that we can query any field and drill down into nested JSON Objects.

 ## Overview